jasonccai/HeadCTSegmentation/README.md

 Steps:
 1. Install Anaconda from https://docs.anaconda.com/anaconda/install/
+   If Anaconda is already installed on your system, we recommend that you create a new Python 3 environment by typing the        following into your terminal:
+   `conda create -n myenv python=3.7` and\
+   `conda activate myenv`
 2. Install Tensorflow >=2.0 and Nibabel >= 3.0.0 in your conda environment by typing the following into your terminal:
    `pip install tensorflow` or\
    `pip install tensorflow-gpu` and\